80s Makeup Looks: Trends of a Glam Decade

 See the iconic 80s makeup looks.

-For those who experienced the 1980s, the decade was a fascinating chapter in history, especially in the world of beauty.
-This era saw a rollercoaster of trends, from vibrant hues to bushy eyebrows.
-80s makeup looks are experiencing a resurgence over 40 years later, inviting a new generation to step out of their comfort zones.
+For those who experienced the decade, 80s makeup looks are having a resurgence over 40 years later.
+They are inviting a new generation to step out of their comfort zones.

 80s Makeup Looks